graboskyc/DeployBlueprint/readme.md

   -b BLUEPRINT  path to the blueprint
   -s, --sample  download a sample blueprint yaml
-  -d DAYS       how many days should we reserve this for before reaping
+  -d DAYS       how many days should we reserve this for before reaping -k KEYPATH    ssh private key location, required if using tasks
 ```

 ## Sample